Alabama city struggles as shutdown enters Day 26 with no end in sight

 For the federal employees working without pay here, emotions ranged from anger to frustration as the White House and Congress seemed no closer to ending the stalemate over the wall President Donald Trump promised to build on the U.S. border with Mexico.
 Trump has threatened to keep key agencies shuttered for months or even a year if Democrats don't agree to allocate billions for his border wall.

-“I'm angry when I have to pay a bill and I don't have the money to pay it,” said Sandra Snell, one of the 60 Huntsville Transportation Security Administration agents she said are working without pay.
+“I'm angry when I have to pay a bill and I don't have the money to pay it,” said Sandra Snell, one of the 60 Transportation Security Administration agents in Huntsville she said are working without pay.
 "We have a duty to the flying public,” she continued.
-“We’re doing our job and I just want them to do theirs.”
+“We’re doing our job, and I just want them to do theirs.”

 Some have already taken on a second job.
 “I work on cars on the side,” said Joey Martinez, another TSA agent.
 “Oil changes, it's heavy work.”